-Finance income, net mainly included bank interest income and interest income on unwinding discounted trade receivables offset by interest expenses on interest-bearing bank borrowings.
-The increase in net finance income during the year was mainly due to the decrease in interest expenses as there was a decrease in borrowings.
+Finance income, net mainly included bank interest income and interest income on unwinding discounted trade receivables, offset by interest expenses on interest-bearing bank borrowings.
+The decrease in net finance income during the year was mainly due to the decrease in interest income on reduced interest rate on deposit.

-Income Tax (Credit)/Expense
+Income Tax (Expense)/Credit

-Income tax (credit)/expense for the year ended 31 December 2022 was mainly attributable to the deferred tax credit arisen from the provision for impairment losses on trade receivables, the profit tax incurred by a PRC subsidiary of the Company which is a "high and new technology enterprise" entitled to a preferential tax rate of 15%, and the withholding tax provided for the dividend declared by a PRC subsidiary of the Company.
+Income tax (expense)/credit for the year ended 31 December 2023 was mainly attributable to the deferred tax expenses arisen from the provision for impairment losses on trade receivables, the profit tax incurred by a PRC subsidiary of the Company which is a "high and new technology enterprise" entitled to a preferential tax rate of 15%, and the withholding tax provided for the dividend declared by a PRC subsidiary of the Company.

-(Loss)/Profit Attributable to Owners of the Company
+Loss Attributable to Owners of the Company

-Loss attributable to owners of the Company amounted to RMB40,788,000 for the year ended 31 December 2022 compared with the profit attributable to owner of the Company of RMB10,663,000 for the year ended 31 December 2021.
-The loss for the year was mainly due to the decrease in revenue and gross profit and the net provision for impairment loss on trade receivables provided as discussed above.
+Loss attributable to owners of the Company amounted to approximately RMB23,864,000 for the year ended 31 December 2023 (2022: RMB40,788,000).
+The decrease in loss for the year was mainly due to the net reversal of provision for impairment of losses on trade receivables provided as discussed above.